muratk5n/thirdwave/en/2021/10/all-too-human.md

-Impassioned testimony from the highest-ranking black man in America denying the parallels between skin color and sexual orientation would trump our strongest civil rights argument for ending the ban.
+Impassioned testimony from the highest-ranking black man in America denying the parallels between skin color and sexual orientation would trump our strongest civil rights argument for ending the ban...

+Six months later, the president announced “Don't Ask, Don't Tell”— an outcome essentially identical to Powell's initial proposal and not far off from the earlier ban.